puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 ---

-**Note:** These instructions refer to upgrades to PE 3.0.1 from 2.8.2 or higher.
-For instructions on how to upgrade to PE 3.0.0 from PE 2.8.2 or higher, refer to the [previous upgrade instructions](./install_upgrading_PE3-0-0.html).
-However, Puppet Labs *strongly* recommends you upgrade directly to PE 3.0.1.

 Summary
 -----

 The Puppet Installer script is used to perform both installations and upgrades.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.0.1.

-The process involves the following steps, which must be performed in order:
+The process involves the following steps, *which must be performed in order:*

 1. Provision and prepare a node for use by PuppetDB
 2. Upgrade Master